19479 East Murrell Home Road

 |Group Rate (10+)||$5/person|

 Hunter’s Home is the only remaining pre–Civil War plantation home in Oklahoma.
-A kitchen garden, field crops, orchards, animals, and a mercantile store give visitors a window into life on a antebellum Cherokee plantation.
+A kitchen garden, field crops, animals, log cabin, and the historic home give visitors a window into life on an antebellum Cherokee plantation.

-Visitors can experience living history season from Labor Day through Memorial Day, featuring living history interpreters demonstrating nineteenth-century trades, chores, cooking, gardening, and crafts.
+Visitors can experience living history interpreters demonstrating nineteenth-century trades, chores, cooking, gardening, and crafts.
 Living history activities are 10 a.m. to 4 p.m.

 George Michael Murrell was born to a prominent family in Lynchburg, Virginia, in 1808.
 He moved to the Athens, Tennessee, area as a young man to pursue mercantile interests with his brother, Onslow Glenmore Murrell, and future father-in-law, Lewis Ross.
 There, in 1834, George Murrell met and married Minerva Ross.
 Minerva was the oldest daughter of Lewis and Fannie (Holt) Ross, members of a wealthy and influential Cherokee family.
 Lewis was a merchant, planter, and national treasurer of the Cherokee Nation.
 His brother, John, was principal chief of the Cherokee Nation from 1828 until his death in 1866.